HACCP Documentation: The Retention Rules UK Inspectors Apply

 Frequently Asked Questions

-Lost records put you in a difficult position during inspection, as you cannot prove compliance for the period covered.
-Reconstruct what you can from other sources (supplier invoices, staff rotas indicating who was responsible for monitoring) and implement better storage immediately.
-Consider scanning critical records as backup.
+What happens if I lose my HACCP records?
+Lost records put you in a difficult position during inspection.
+Reconstruct what you can from other sources and implement better storage immediately.
 Honestly explain the situation to inspectors rather than attempting to recreate records from memory.

+Can I use the same logbook for multiple food safety records?
 Yes, combined logbooks are common and perfectly acceptable.
-Many businesses use a single daily diary covering temperature checks, cleaning verification, and delivery records.
 The key is clear organisation so that each type of record can be easily located and reviewed.
-Separate sections or clearly labelled columns help achieve this.

 Do I need to keep records if I follow Safer Food Better Business?
+Yes — SFBB includes diary pages specifically for recording your daily checks.
+An unused SFBB pack provides no evidence of compliance.

 Key Takeaways

-• HACCP records are legal requirements under UK food safety law — they prove your food safety management system works and form your due diligence defence.
+- HACCP records are legal requirements under UK food safety law — they prove your food safety management system works and form your due diligence defence.

-• Core documentation includes your hazard analysis, critical control points, monitoring records, cleaning schedules, training certificates, and supplier information.
+- Core documentation includes your hazard analysis, critical control points, monitoring records, cleaning schedules, training certificates, and supplier information.

-• Keep daily operational records for at least one year, training records for employment duration plus three years, and traceability documents for product shelf life plus one year.
+- Keep daily operational records for at least one year, training records for employment duration plus three years, and traceability documents for product shelf life plus one year.

-• Record corrective actions whenever monitoring reveals a problem — incomplete entries raise more concerns than the original issue.
+- Record corrective actions whenever monitoring reveals a problem — incomplete entries raise more concerns than the original issue.

-• Whether you choose paper logbooks or digital systems, consistency and accessibility matter more than sophistication.
+- Whether you choose paper logbooks or digital systems, consistency and accessibility matter more than sophistication.

-• Build record-keeping into daily operations with convenient placement of logbooks, regular management review, and staff understanding of why documentation matters.
+- Build record-keeping into daily operations with convenient placement of logbooks, regular management review, and staff understanding of why documentation matters.